evans-p/todo-full-stack-app-backend/README.md

 2. Integrate Log4j.
 3. Integrate gmail SMTP server (Reports on what the user did per week).
 4. Add Authorization?
-5. find a way to add integration tests for REST controllers.

 ## Class Diagram